ReGen Brands Recap #58

 People want the product.
 People want healthy.
 They want a local product that is raised in a good way.
 So if we share these stories and tell them how farmers are actually doing it, we get people to trust these CPG products and support regenerative ag.” – Derrick

-You can check out the full episode with Derrick Jackson @ Grass Grazed HERE.
+You can check out the full episode with Derrick Jackson @ Grass Grazed HERE

-Subscribe to future episodes of the ReGen Brands Podcast on your favorite podcast platform using the buttons below.
+Subscribe to future episodes of the ReGen Brands Podcast on Apple Podcasts, Spotify, or YouTube.
 You can help support our mission of growing regenerative CPG brands with a 5-star rating!

-Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn (Kyle & AC).
+Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn: ReGen Brands, Kyle, and AC